GamingSteven9/HTMLTest/README.md

 # HTMLTest
-A coding project for myself to try out new things with HTML and REACT
+A coding project for myself to get more familar with web development